-Venetia Evripiotou is an internationally awarded film director and visual artist with an unbounded perspective.
+Venetia Evripiotou is an internationally awarded fine and visual artist with an unbounded perspective.

 Born in Athens, she has travelled extensively in Europe, America and Asia in search of inspiration.
 In the meantime, she has forged a remarkable career in the advertising sector working mainly in Athens as a creative director for projects of major international brands.

-Owner and founder of Artes Liberales and Dassera art space, an experimental art venue established in 2008.
+Owner and founder of Artes Liberales and Dassera art a non- profit company for arts.
 Through her work for Dassera Venetia has travelled to India where she wrote and directed two short films.

 First one was Counting Happiness, which premiered in New York and has been officially selected to many international film festivals and received a total of 17 international awards, it was also selected and screened at the prestigious Walt Disney Hall in Los Angeles, and to Brooklyn Academy Film festival where